AmphiBee/acf-blocks/README.md

 The package requires the following plugins:

 - Advanced Custom Fields Pro
-- Wordplate Extended ACF (included in the ACF Blocks package)
+- WordPlate Extended ACF (included in the ACF Blocks package)

 ## Installation